Nanjing: Transport

 Nanjing is the transport hub in eastern China and the downstream Yangtze River area.
 Different means of transport constitute a three-dimensional transport system that includes land, water and air.
 As in most other Chinese cities, public transport is the dominant mode of travel for the majority of citizens.
-As from October 2014, Nanjing had four bridges and two tunnels over the Yangtze River, linking districts north of the river with the city center on the south bank.
+As of October 2014, Nanjing had four bridges and two tunnels over the Yangtze River, linking districts north of the river with the city center on the south bank.

 Rail

 Nanjing is an important railway hub in eastern China.
 It serves as rail junction for the Beijing-Shanghai (Jinghu) (which is itself composed of the old Jinpu and Huning Railways), Nanjing–Tongling Railway (Ningtong), Nanjing–Qidong (Ningqi), and the Nanjing-Xi'an (Ningxi) which encompasses the Hefei–Nanjing Railway.